apache/flink/docs/apis/best_practices.md

 Sfl4j is a compile-time logging interface that can use different logging implementations at runtime, such as [log4j](http://logging.apache.org/log4j/2.x/) or [Logback](http://logback.qos.ch/).

 Flink is depending on Log4j by default.
 This page describes how to use Flink with Logback.
+Users reported that they were also able to set up centralized logging with Graylog using this tutorial.

 To get a logger instance in the code, use the following code: